Wondering who's better, Clean Origin or Brilliant Earth?

 You do get 1 free resizing if you buy the wrong ring size within 100 days.

-Brilliant Earth also has a lifetime manufacturer's warranty that covers defects and design flaws.
+Brilliant Earth has a lifetime manufacturer's warranty that covers defects and design flaws.
 But they also give customers the option to purchase their Extended Service Plan.

 The price of the plan is based on the item you purchase, similar to Kay and Jared's ESPs.